gab-cat/merchkins-app/docs/knowledge-base/refund-system.md

 description: How to process refunds and understand the voucher system.
 category: finance
 icon: DollarSign
-lastUpdated: 2025-12-17
+lastUpdated: 2025-01-20
 ---

 # Handling Refunds

-## The Golden Rule: Vouchers First, Monetary Refunds Available for Seller-Initiated Cancellations

-At our platform, **refunds are issued as store credit vouchers**.
-The refund method depends on who initiated the cancellation:
+## Consumer Rights and Refund Policy

+In accordance with the **Consumer Act of the Philippines (R.A.
+7394)** and the **Electronic Commerce Act (R.A.
+8792)**, consumers retain their statutory rights to monetary refunds where required by law.

+**Refund Methods:**

-- **Customer-initiated cancellations:** Refunds are issued exclusively as platform vouchers.
-Cash refunds are not available.
+- **Customer-initiated cancellations:** Refunds may be issued as platform vouchers for convenience, subject to the consumer's statutory rights.
+Consumers retain the right to monetary refunds where required by applicable Philippine consumer protection laws, including but not limited to cases involving defective, damaged, or misrepresented products.
-- **Seller-initiated cancellations:** Refunds are initially issued as platform vouchers.
-However, customers can request a monetary refund after 14 days from the voucher issuance date.

-**Why vouchers first?** This keeps money within the ecosystem and protects you (the seller) from losing revenue instantly.
-For seller-initiated cancellations, the option for monetary refunds after a waiting period provides additional consumer protection.
+- **Seller-initiated cancellations:** Refunds will be processed promptly and in accordance with applicable Philippine consumer protection statutes.
+Monetary refunds will be issued immediately or as required by law, without undue delay.

+**Important:** These statutory consumer rights cannot be waived or limited by any policy, term, or condition.
+The Platform will process all refunds in compliance with applicable Philippine consumer protection statutes.

 ---